 Please pray moviegoers will stay away from this kind of obscene material, and please help MOVIEGUIDE® support the Good, the True and the Beautiful.
 If MOVIEGUIDE® can convince more people not to go to movies like HANGOVER PART II, Hollywood won’t make them.

+In THE HANGOVER PART II, Phil, Stu, Alan, and Doug – the guys of the successful, equally abhorrent first movie – are back in action.
+This time, the Wolf Pack travels to Thailand for Stu’s wedding.
+After trying to have a calm bachelor party, the boys awake in a hotel in Bangkok.
+They don’t remember what happened the night before, but there’s plenty of evidence to prove they had another wild night.
+Now, they must find what happened to the nephew of Stu’s Thai bride, who’s disappeared sometime in the night.
 Like its predecessor, THE HANGOVER PART II is full of debauchery, drunkenness, obscene behavior, foul language, drug references, and full nude shots.
 There are some laugh-out-loud moments, but those moments are overwhelmed by this perverse content.
 Adding to these shenanigans are references to Buddhist paganism and a scene where Stu proudly proclaims he has an inner demon.
 Please pray moviegoers will stay away from this kind of obscene material, and please help MOVIEGUIDE® support the Good, the True and the Beautiful.
 If media wise families can convince more young people not to go to movies like HANGOVER PART II, Hollywood won’t make them.